MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 ---
 author: RobertButterworthMS
-description: This tutorial explains how to use SideFX Houdini to turn point clouds into optimized 3D models for Microsoft Dynamics Guides and Microsoft Power Apps ms.author: robutter ms.date: 3/20/2020 ms.topic: article
+description: This tutorial explains how to use SideFX Houdini to turn point clouds into optimized 3D objects for Microsoft Dynamics Guides and Microsoft Power Apps ms.author: robutter ms.date: 3/20/2020 ms.topic: article
-title: Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
+title: Use SideFX Houdini to turn point clouds into optimized 3D objects for Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use SideFX Houdini to turn point clouds into optimized 3D models for Dynamics 365 Guides and for mixed-reality components in apps created with Power Apps
+# Use SideFX Houdini to turn point clouds into optimized 3D objects for Dynamics 365 Guides and for mixed-reality components in apps created with Power Apps

 This tutorial provides step-by-step instructions for the following tasks: